M3IY0U/RebalanceDiscordBot/README.md

         └── PerformanceCalculator <-- This is the folder the bot runs in
 ```
 1. Extract the zip archive downloaded from [Releases](https://github.com/M3IY0U/RebalanceDiscordBot/releases) into the PerformanceCalculator folder
-2. This is a CLI App, so start a terminal of your choice, navigate to the folder and run it via `RebalanceBot.exe <your discord bot token> <your osu api key>`
+2. This is a CLI App, so start a terminal of your choice, navigate to the folder and run it via `RebalanceBot.exe <your discord bot token> <your osu api key> [bot prefix]`
-3. Should be running now, the prefix will be `r!` or mentioning the bot
+3. Should be running now, if you didn't configure it, the prefix will be `r!` or mentioning the bot

 ### Available commands (for now):
 + `r!rebalance <username>` Checks the rebalance for a specific player